SAFdid33/community-templates/Network_Devices/SAF_Tehnika/template_integra_e/6.0/README.md

 ## Overview

-Official templates by SAFTehnika for Integra-E and Integra-E2 radio.
+Official templates by SAF Tehnika for Integra-E and Integra-E2 radio.

 If you have any questions, please contact techsupport@saftehnika.com.